 - Go to “Colors” section and select “Dark” option for “Choose your default app mode”.

-Always Force Chrome in Dark Mode in Windows
+4. Always Launch Chrome in Dark Mode in Windows

 Sometimes, even you enable dark mode in Windows, the browser will still look with normal light mode.
 However, you can follow the below trick to launch Chrome always in dark mode in Windows.